-- a) Funding for conventional non-priority schemes (both domestic and commercial using established energy efficiency technology) will amount to 10% of total funds. - b) Total Funding for innovative schemes will amount to 10% of total funds (i.e.an estimated £783,695 in 2013/14).
-Due to the introduction of the Renewable Heat Incentive, there is no split of funds between innovative schemes and renewables schemes, as the majority of renewable energy schemes will now be eligible for RHI.
-Solar PV will still be included in the innovative scheme funds where cost-effectiveness can be demonstrated.
+- Funding for conventional non-priority schemes (both domestic and commercial using established energy efficiency technology) will amount to 10% of total funds. - b) Funding for innovative non-priority schemes will amount to 10% of total funds (i.e. an estimated £783,194 in 2014/15).